-Accounts Receivable - Accounts receivable consists mainly of amounts due from parishes and schools.
-All accounts receivables are reviewed for collectability and reserves for uncollectible amounts are recorded based on previous experience and history with the family.
+Accounts Receivable - All accounts receivables from parishes and schools and ACA pledge receivables are reviewed for collectability and reserves for uncollectible amounts are recorded based on previous experience and history with the entity.
 Accounts are written off against the allowance for doubtful accounts when deemed uncollectible.
-Management has determined that an allowance of \$100,000 is needed for the year ended June 30, 2017.
+For the year ended June 30, 2018, management has determined that an allowance of \$100,000 for accounts receivable from parishes and schools and \$55,000 for pledge receivables.